She wasn’t all that surprised when Ardré came along and plopped herself down beside her, then asked, “Are you holding up fine?”

 “She goes to Coruscant to seek help from the Senate,” said Saché, wondering uneasily what people were thinking of the Queen’s departure, and if they would be angry at her for it.
 “And, yes, I am, and she left all but her most senior three handmaidens here to fight back against the Federation however we can.”

 Thankfully, these two men showed no sign of anger; Olié merely said, “Very well, then.
 It sounds like we have come to the right place.”

 “You have,” said Rorriere.
 “As well as there being nine handmaidens here, four of which, by the way, also have experience in the militia, I am one of eight militia men who have joined forces with them.
-The rest of the people here are mostly survivors of the city of Julika, which, if you have not heard, I am sorry to say the night before last was extensively bombed, and I am sure there are plenty of people here, who, with the right instruction, would be happy to fight back against those who have destroyed their home.”
+The rest of the people here are mostly survivors of the city of Julika.
+Last night the Federation extensively bombed it, and I am sure there are plenty of people here, who, with the right instruction, would be happy to fight back against those who have destroyed their home.”